coconutswallow/Guides/_monsters/awakened-midwinter-tree.md

 creator: Loric
 image: https://i.pinimg.com/564x/43/55/8b/43558b4f0fac4672559e0a169a7e15b2.jpg
 image_credit: ProdigyDuck and sandara (https://www.deviantart.com/prodigyduck/art/Yuletide-Tree-Monster-718191517)

-description: |
+---

 Midwinter is here and its that time of year when worshippers of various gods take the opportunity to pray and have rituals in their honor.
 Some have joyful and peaceful celebrations, while other creatures are up to something more... sinister.

   Every Midwinter, a green hag named Grincheuse decorates spruce trees with beautiful ornaments before awakening them and sending them out to villages throughout the land to do her bidding.